FergusSteel/CountingWithConvNets/papers.md

   * Place-coded equivariance is where as a low-level part moves to a very different position it is represented by a different capsule (different neurons)
   * Rate-coded equivariance is where as you move a part around the same neurons are encoding but their acitvities are changing.
 * Capsule nets, only deal with one instance at a time (uh oh)

+### Capsule Networks for Object Detection in UAV Imagery

+* The pooling operation causes the feature maps to gradually suppress spacial context.
+* Uses 259 9x9 kernels with stride of 1 and a ReLU to craete feature maps, that are fed to Primary Capsules

+### Capsule Networks - A survey

+* Routing by Agreement between capsules replaces the "pooling" operation, by outputing a vector that represents the likelihood that a feature being represented by the capsule exists in the input image (Could I use Iterative Peak Selection and Expansion to select patches and use those as input to capsules) the magnitude of which represents the likelihood.
+* Main limitation of CNNs is their inability to recognize pose, texture and deformations of an image.
+In other words, CNNs are invariant because of pooling.
+* Also require a lot of data to trin a CNNs.
+* Can talk about adverserial attacks (pixel perturbation) in disseration.
+* I think the equivariance of CapsNets would improve the performance of Examplar based class-agnostic counting.
+* !!! **In this light, a generative adversarial network (GAN) with a highly performing discriminator made from capsules (Jaiswal et al., 2018) can be helpful in determining whether a given image is natural or artificially created (fake)** !!!

 # Further reading:
 * COVID-CAPS: A capsule network-based framework for identification of COVID-19 cases from X-ray images